Data Protected - Germany

 The GDPR places binding corporate rules on a statutory footing.
-It will be possible to obtain authorisation from one supervisory authority that will cover transfers from anywhere in the EU.
+It will be possible to obtain authorisation from one supervisory authority (subject to approval through the consistency mechanism) that will cover transfers from anywhere in the EU.

-In Germany, the supervisory authorities have approved binding corporate rules from BMW, Continental Group, Deutsche Post DHL, Deutsche Telekom, Glesecke & Devrient, Osram, Siemens Group and Simon-Kucher & Partners.
+In Germany, the supervisory authorities have approved binding corporate rules from AGCO, Allianz, AVAYA Group, BMW, Continental Group, Deutsche Post DHL, Deutsche Telekom, Giesecke & Devrient, Ledvance, Osram, Siemens Group and Simon-Kucher & Partners.

 The GDPR is intended to make data protection a boardroom issue.
 It introduces an antitrust-type sanction regime with fines of up to 4% of annual worldwide turnover or €20m, whichever is the greater.
 These fines apply to breaches of many of the provisions of the GDPR, including failure to comply with the six general data quality principles or carrying out processing without satisfying a condition for processing personal data.

 A limited number of breaches fall into a lower tier and so are subject to fines of up to 2% of annual worldwide turnover or €10m, whichever is the greater.
 Failing to notify a personal data breach or failing to put an adequate contract in place with a processor fall into this lower tier.